makersacademy/takeaway-challenge/README.md

 I tried to follow the single responsibility and the dependecy inversion principle.

-I created the view classes tthat are responsiblity for how the data get diplayed, I created the factory classes that creates menu or order objects from external data.
+I created the view classes that are responsible for how the data get displayed, I created the factory classes that create menu or order objects from external data.

 I used the twilio service to send a confirmation sms with delivery time.